AdaCore/gnatstudio/docs/users_guide/tools.rst

 can also use the contextual menu to check the conformance of a particular project or source file against a coding standard.

-Access the Coding standard editor using the :menuselection:`Tools --> Coding Standard --> Edit Rules File` menu.
+Access the Coding standard editor using the :menuselection:`Analyze --> Coding Standard --> Edit Rules File` menu.
 Select either an existing coding standard file or create a new one.
 The editor adapts itself to the version of :program:`gnatcheck` on your local machine.